 Food truck owners in Northern climates are rejoicing.
-Spring is here and with that means increased foot traffic and nice weather.
+Spring is here.
+That means increased foot traffic and nice weather.
 At the same time it also means higher temperatures inside their food truck kitchens.
-Because of this fact, more vendors will be using their air conditioning units just to keep their truck kitchen cool enough to work in.
+Because of this fact, more vendors will use their air conditioning units just to keep their truck kitchen cool enough to work in.

 The typical food truck air conditioner is a fairly simple device that transfers heat from the inside of the truck to outside.
-As anyone who has worked in any commercial kitchen knows…the hotter it gets, the tougher it is to work in that environment.
-With that said, this simple piece of equipment can help keep a food truck’s kitchen from reaching above 100 degrees.
+As anyone who has worked in any commercial kitchen knows; the hotter it gets, the tougher it is to work.
+With that said, the air conditioner can help keep a food truck’s kitchen from reaching above 100 degrees.

-So how do you keep yours working?
+So how do you keep your AC working?
 There is very little maintenance involved with a food truck air conditioner but it is important that you take the steps necessary to prevent any problems and keep your kitchen as cool as possible.

 Keeping Your Food Truck Kitchen Cool As Temps Rise